-Monitoring takes place regularly through sampling children's work, and teacher planning, through a book scrutiny and lesson observations.
+Monitoring takes place regularly through sampling children's work, and teacher planning and learning walks.

 Roles and Responsibilities

 The monitoring of the standards of children's work and of the quality of teaching in geography is the responsibility of the Headteacher.